 \textbf{Budget split in the cross-modal estimator.} The model-agnostic estimator (Definition~\ref{def:model-agnostic-estimator}) relies on $m$ sampled masks for approximation; the number is often called the approximation budget.
 The cross-modal estimator (Definition~\ref{def:cross-modal-estimator}) introduces budget split, where $m=m_\txt \cdot m_\img$.
 For all our experiments, we set $m_\txt \coloneq \min\!\big(2^{n_\txt}, \max(4, \lceil \sqrt{m}\cdot n_\txt/n_\img\rceil)\big)$ and $m_\img \coloneq \min\!\big(2^{n_\img}, \max(4, \lfloor \sqrt{m}\cdot n_\img/n_\txt\rfloor)\big)$ as a reasonable default, allowing for a balanced exploration of both input spaces.

-\textbf{Two-step filtering approach.} For the ViT-B/16 and ViT-L/16 model versions with a larger number of input image tokens (patches), we perform cheap computation of the first-order attribution to prioritize interactions for approximation.
+\textbf{Two-step filtering approach.} For the ViT-B/16 and ViT-L/16 model versions with a larger number of input image tokens (patches), we perform a cheap computation of the first-order attribution to prioritize interactions for approximation.
 We consider two strategies: picking a clique subset of the most interesting tokens, or focusing only on cross-modal interaction for explanation, which we specifically apply in the pointing game recognition (Definition~\ref{def:pointing-game-recognition}, Appendix~\ref{app:pointing-game-recognition}).
 In the first strategy, given the desirable clique size $k=72$, we take $k_\txt \coloneq \max\!\big(5, \lceil k \cdot n_\txt / (n_\txt + n_\img) \rceil\big)$ text tokens with the highest absolute feature attribution scores, and $k_\img \coloneq k - k_\txt$ image tokens accordingly.
 Similarly to the above considerations regarding the budget split between the two modalities, we found this to be empirically adequate.
 Future work can propose optimal strategies for both of these nuances.

-\textbf{Greedy subset selection.} Even for the ViT-B/32 model version with fewer than a hundred input tokens (nodes in a graph), finding cliques of the highest and smallest sums with brute force is computationally prohibitive.
+\textbf{Greedy subset selection.} Even for the ViT-B/32 model version with fewer than 100 input tokens (nodes in a graph), finding cliques of the highest and smallest sums using brute force is computationally prohibitive.
 Still, we want to use these subsets denoted as $M_{\expl,\mathrm{min},k}$ and $M_{\expl,\mathrm{max},k}$ in evaluation with insertion/deletion curves~(Definition~\ref{def:insertion-deletion-curves}) and explanation visualization.
 Thus, we implemented a simple greedy algorithm starting the search from each (or a subset) of the tokens~(nodes).
 Its general goal is to add consecutive tokens to the subset based on minimizing/maximizing the subset's value.
-For the models with a larger number of inputs, e.g. $n_\img+n_\txt = 196+30$, the greedy strategy remains applicable; although, may require a few minutes to complete when considering all subset sizes $k=1, \dots, n_\img+n_\txt$.
+For models with a larger number of inputs, e.g. $n_\img+n_\txt = 196+30$, the greedy strategy remains applicable; however, it may require a few minutes to complete when considering all subset sizes $k=1, \dots, n_\img+n_\txt$.